Maria Caroline Gibert de Lametz, Princess of Monaco

 Charles III, Prince of Monaco; Credit – Wikipedia

 After a reign of nearly fifteen years, Florestan, Prince of Monaco died, aged 70, on June 20, 1856, in Paris, France.
 He was succeeded by his 38-year-old son Charles III, Prince of Monaco.
 At the time of Florestan’s death, Monaco was a weakened country with little prospect of financial security.
 However, Charles III had been well prepared by his mother Maria Caroline to reign as the Sovereign Prince of Monaco.
-He had the benefit of his mother’s advice for most of his reign as she was alive for twenty-three years of his thirty-three-year long reign.
+He benefitted from his mother’s advice for most of his reign as she was alive for twenty-three years of his thirty-three-year-long reign.

-During Charles III’s early reign, the towns of Menton and Roquebrune, which made up 95% of Monaco’s territory, were formally ceded to France, which resulted in France’s formal recognition of Monaco’s independence.
+During Charles III’s early reign, the towns of Menton and Roquebrune, which made up 95% of Monaco’s territory, were formally ceded to France, resulting in France’s formal recognition of Monaco’s independence.
 However, rebellions in these towns had exhausted Monaco’s military resources for decades.

 Casino de Monte-Carlo before 1878; Credit – Wikipedia